clojure-emacs/clj-refactor.el/README.md

 With a prefix the newly created defn will be public.

+## Reload config

+You can use `cljr-reload-config` to resubmit configuration settings to `refactor-nrepl` after changing them in emacs.
+This is a good alternative to restarting the repl whenever you change settings affecting the middleware.

+Currently the only setting that applies to the middleware is `cljr-favor-prefix-rewriting`.

 ## Miscellaneous

 With clj-refactor enabled, any keybindings for `paredit-raise-sexp` is